Panzerschrek/U-00DC-Sprache/source/docs/en/getting_started.rst

 *********

 Ü is a compiled statically-typed general purpose programming language with C-like syntax.
-Ü supports object-oriented paradigm, allows to write generic code, has some functional programming elements and many other useful elements.
+Ü supports object-oriented paradigm, allows to write generic code, has some functional programming elements and many other useful features.
-Ü is created with error prevention in mind and because of that has safe/unsafe code separation and thus is memory-safe and thread-safe.
+Ü is created with error prevention in mind, has safe/unsafe code separation and thus is memory-safe and thread-safe.

 *******************